VikasYadav99/Image-Processing/README.md

 Image is read, resized and filtered to find junctions.
 These junction co-ordinates are then used to make a graph.
-This graph is then used to find shortest path.
+This graph is then used to find shortest path using **Dijkstra's algorithm**.

 #
 **How to run the program:**